Borchert Field: Milwaukee Badgers

 The Milwaukee Badgers entered the National Football League (NFL) in 1922 and played at Borchert Field until 1926, when the team folded.
 During their five years in the NFL, the Badgers suffered from poor management, with their ownership group originally located in Chicago.
-Even though the Badgers had big-name players throughout their history, including Fritz Pollard, Duke Slater, Paul Robeson, Bo McMillan, Jim Conzelman, Johnny "Blood" McNally, Red Dunn, and LaVern Dilweg, they were never able to translate that to success on the field; they only achieved a winning record once, going 7–2–3 in 1923.
+Even though the Badgers had big-name players throughout their history, including Fritz Pollard, Duke Slater, Paul Robeson, Bo McMillan, Jim Conzelman, Johnny Blood, Red Dunn, and LaVern Dilweg, they were never able to translate that to success on the field; they only achieved a winning record once, going 7–2–3 in 1923.
 The Badgers also were punished for playing four high schoolers in a league game; they incurred a $500 fine and their owners were forced to sell the team.
 The Badgers were readmitted to the league under new ownership before the start of the 1926 season, but after a 2–7 record the team was withdrawn from the NFL.